com-480-data-visualization/data-visualization-project-2021-dfl/Milestone1.md

 - The *Data by Gas* category includes emission values for CO<sub>2</sub>, N<sub>2</sub>O and CH<sub>4</sub>.
 - The *Data by Sector* category includes emission values by industry sector.
 Industry sectors include Energy, Waste, Fugitive Emissions from Fuels, Industrial Processes and Product Use, Transport, Land use, Land-use Change and Forestry.

 The data is well structured and an excel file can be downloaded for each subcategory.
 As a result, most of the pre-processing and data-cleaning boils down to extracting the information from each Excel file, removing comments and titles and cleaning the numeric values by removing the thousands-separators.
-We then export the processed files into CSV format, in order for us to be able to explore the dataset and to extract useful information.
+We then export the processed files into CSV format, in order for us to explore the dataset and to extract useful information.

 ## II/ Problematic